ansible-collections/ibm_zos_core/docs/source/modules/zos_started_task.rst

 wait_time
-  Option wait_time is the total time that module zos_started_task will wait for a submitted task in centiseconds.
+  Total time that the module will wait for a submitted task, measured in seconds.
 The time begins when the module is executed on the managed node.
 Default value of 0 means to wait the default amount of time supported by the opercmd utility.

   | **required**: False
   | **type**: int